Fractional CFO Services

 Forecasting, financial models, capital decisions

 Most companies hire these roles in stages.
 First accounting.
 Then a controller when reporting gets more complex.
 Then CFO leadership when financial decisions start shaping the direction of the business.
+If you’re still building out that first layer, see our accountant staffing service — staff, senior, AP/AR, and cost accountants placed on contract or direct-hire.

 A lot of growing companies already have accounting covered.
 Books are closed every month.
 Financial statements exist.
 But leadership still asks: Can we afford our hiring plan?
 What happens if revenue drops 10%?
 Should we expand now or wait six months?